Glossary

 The separation of the layers of veneer in a plywood panel at the glueline, usually caused by moisture, mismanufacture, or defective glue.

-A reference to the specific gravity of wood.
-Lumber classified as “Dense” has six or more annual rings per inch, plus one-third or more summerwood, measured at either end.
+Lumber classified as “dense” has six or more annual rings per inch, plus one-third or more summerwood, measured at either end.
 Pieces averaging less than six rings per inch also qualify if the rings average one-half or more summerwood.

 This is usually done with straight grain veneer.
-If a rectangle is divided into 4 quadrants the veneers match at an angle to the quadrant line, and the grain forms a “V” at these lines.
+If a rectangle of veneer is divided into 4 quadrants, the veneers can be matched at an angle to the quadrant line, and the grain forms a “V” at these lines.
 The result is a diamond shape formed by the grain directions.

 Discolorations